mozilla-services/merino-py/docs/operations/jobs.md

   it into suggestions JSON.

 If you're uploading suggestions from a Google sheet, you can export a CSV file from File > Download > Comma Separated Values (.csv).
+Make sure the first row in the sheet is a header that names the columns.

-### Uploading a new type of suggestion
+### Uploading suggestions

+If you're uploading a type of suggestion that the uploader already supports, skip to [Running the uploader](#running-the-uploader) below.
+If you're not sure whether it's supported, check in the `merino/jobs/csv_rs_uploader/` directory for a file named similarly to the type.

-To upload a new type of suggestion, follow these steps:
+To upload a new type of suggestion, follow the steps below.
+In summary, first you'll create a Python module that implements a model for the suggestion type, and then you'll run the uploader.

-#### 1. Create a Python model module
+#### 1. Create a Python model module for the new suggestion type

 Add a Python module to `merino/jobs/csv_rs_uploader/`.
 It's probably easiest to copy an existing model module like `mdn.py`, follow along with the steps here,